siljeangelvik/git-adventure/plot.md

 He analysed the files in the repository and found that not a single line of his original code was still in use.
 Over time, all of it had been replaced by cleaner, faster and smarter code from his contributors.

-Pondering whether the application could truly be called his own, he decided to...
+Pondering whether the application could truly be called his own, he decided to commit to an open source license so that everyone could enjoy the code for free, forever.